leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/mesh_atomic.rst

    Option *Color* means that the stick is divided into two parts, showing the colors of the respective two atoms which it connects.

-   Instancing Verts
+   Instancing Vertices
-      The sticks of one element are put into one instancing verts structure and the sticks appear as cylinders.
+      The sticks of one element are put into one instancing vertices structure and the sticks appear as cylinders.
-      The instancing verts structure makes the displaying and loading of many sticks relatively fast (`Separate Atoms`_ for more info).
+      The instancing vertices structure makes the displaying and loading of many sticks relatively fast (`Separate Atoms`_ for more info).
 Options *Unit* is the length of a unit (a small cylinder): several of such units are put together forming actually the stick (cylinder).
       The longer the unit length is the less is the number of such units and